Danand/SimpleContainer/README.md

 6. If you really want to inject into `MonoBehaviour` without explicit registration – use `MonoRegistrator`.

 ## Example
 See [example project](SimpleContainer.Unity.Example) included into this repository.
-Also you may open it in Unity and run.
+Also you may open it with Unity and run.

 ## How to contribute
 * use separate `feature/your-feature` branch for each pull request